steffegit/hw3-pcom/README.md

 For JSON parsing and serialization, we use the [nlohmann/json](https://github.com/nlohmann/json) library.
 This library was chosen for several reasons:

 - **Ease of Use:** The syntax is intuitive and similar to working with standard C++ containers.
 For example, JSON objects can be constructed and accessed using familiar `[]` operators.
-- **Header-only:** The library is header-only, which simplifies integration and avoids additional build dependencies.
+- **Header-only:** The library is header-only, which simplifies integration and avoids additional build dependencies. (especially as I had to add it to the source code).
 - **Performance:** It provides efficient parsing and serialization, suitable for real-time client-server communication.
 - **Community Support:** nlohmann/json is one of the most popular and well-maintained C++ JSON libraries, with extensive documentation and community support.